 George: Because tampons are more discreet?

-There are a variety of different period products available for women to use, but what it all comes down to when choosing is personal preference.
-A lot of women will try a variety of period products throughout their lives to find the one that makes them feel the most comfortable and confident.
+There are a variety of different period products available for people to use, but what it all comes down to when choosing is personal preference.
+A lot of people will try a variety of period products throughout their lives to find the one that makes them feel the most comfortable and confident.

 What is a perimenopause?